-According to tradition, it’s believed that whoever eats their 12 grapes as the bells chime (one for each of the twelve chimes) will have a lucky and prosperous year.
+According to tradition, it’s believed that whoever eats their 12 grapes as the bells chime (1 for each of the 12 chimes) will have a lucky and prosperous year.

 A quick word of advice: Although it may seem an easy task – after all, it’s only 12 grapes – getting them all in your mouth before the bells stop chiming is actually quite hard.
 To improve your chances of success, make sure you choose small grapes!

 With each stroke of the bells eat 1 of the grapes.
 Once you’re done, it’s midnight so you can wish your neighborhoods good fortunate for the next year.
 Apart from the grapes, bring some champagne to toast with your family and friends.
 Then, enjoy some small fireworks.